brand icon May292026

 2. With Denim Shorts

 This could easily feel cheesy or a little too young.
 (I’m 41, so I’m not pairing with short shorts.)
 For me to pull off this style, I had to find a way to balance the exposed leg with a little more coverage up top.
 These Abercrombie Dad shorts are my very favorite for denim shorts.
-I think the white with the brown leather cowboy boots feels even more unexpected than your traditional blue denim.
+I think the white with the brown leather cowboy boots feel even more unexpected than your traditional blue denim.
 I especially like this look paired with a button-up, but anything that gives more coverage up top would achieve the same effect.
 Think an oversized sweater, blazer, or even a jacket or cropped trench.

 I’ve tried basically every denim short out there.
 My current favorites are all in this Abercrombie denim shorts roundup.